leomccormack/Spatial_Audio_Framework/extras/safpy/SAFPY.md

 # safpy

-**safpy** is a collection of Cython wrappers which allow SAF functions to be called within Python.
+**extras/safpy** is a collection of Cython wrappers which allow SAF functions to be called within Python.

 WIP!